“All the darkness in the world can’t extinguish the light from a single candle.”

 The most challenging behaviors for me have been instances of apparently harmful betrayal of public or private trust.
 Apart from numerous flagrant betrayals of public trust by politicians and corporations which I have resisted, there have been a few unforgettable and psychologically traumatic events which I personally experienced as betrayals, but now see with forgiveness as disguised blessings which furthered my spiritual evolution.

-Slowly my pain and suffering from harboring anger or bitterness, has helped awaken me to the futility and harm of blame.
+Slowly my pain and suffering from harboring anger or bitterness, have helped awaken me to the futility and harm of blame.
 I have realized that blame, rancor or vengeance do not change others, and are always incompatible with a loving peaceful mind.
 But that love and forgiveness, do not preclude – and often require – conscientious advocacy for social justice, and nonviolent resistance to harmfully immoral acts.

 As inspiringly demonstrated by Reverend Martin Luther King, Jr., love and forgiveness, are integral to such nonviolent resistance.
 He explained that: